 Organization design refers to the methodology in which an organization is structured.
 This relates to the manner in which processes, communication, and information pass through the different tiers of a company.
 Often times in major companies, this string of information trickles from the top down.
 This means the strategy is set by executives and action items are accomplished by lower-level employees.
 The reason why startups can be more efficient than massive companies is because of the direct lines of communication between those at the top and the bottom.
 Major companies tend to have several middlemen, which can slow down the lines of communication and approval, inevitably making them slower.

 Another major difference between startups and major companies is how they approach the dysfunctional aspects of their workflow.
 This is where organization design really comes in!
 Startups usually enact an agile system.
 This means they constantly assess the dysfunctional aspects of their business and actively take measures to counteract them.
-Major companies tend to assess these annually, while startups do so on a quarterly or even monthly basis.
+A great example of a company that does this is Markitors, which is also listed as a best place to work in Arizona.
+Conversely, major companies tend to assess these annually, while startups do so on a quarterly or even monthly basis.
 This allows them to always ensure their business is running up to par and their customers are always receiving the best results.

 How Does This Affect Me?